inniyah/preppy/docs/index.rst

     namespace = {'name':'fred','age':42, 'sex':'m'}
     html = template.getOutput(namespace)

 In both cases, the *quoteFunc* argument lets you control how non-text variables are displayed.
-In a typical web project, you will want to supply your own quoting function.
+In a typical web project, you will want to supply your own quoting function, to do things like escaping '&' as '&amp;'.
 This is covered in detail below.

 If you prefer a streaming or file-based approach, you can use the :func:`run` function in the old style approach: